Guide to essential oils

 Precautions

-• Very powerful, use only in small doses and for a limited period of time.
+• Very powerful, to be used in low doses and for a limited duration, on the advice of a therapist

-• Certain natural compounds contained in this essential oil may present a risk of allergy for certain sensitive individuals when the essential oil is incorporated into a cosmetic composition (in accordance with the 7th Amendment to the European Directive on cosmetic products (2003/15/EC)): linalool and, to a lesser extent, limonene.
+• Some natural compounds contained in this essential oil may present a risk of allergy for certain sensitive individuals when the essential oil is incorporated into a cosmetic preparation

 Find out more